 In this article, you'll learn about the double opt-in process and how to use it.

 The double opt-in process includes two steps.
 In step 1, a potential subscriber fills out and submits your online signup form.
 In step 2, they'll receive a confirmation email and click a link to verify their email, which is added to your MailChimp list.

 Turn on Double Opt-In

 You can choose to enable double opt-in when you create a new list in MailChimp.
-Or, if you have an existing list, go to your list settings to turn on double opt-in.
-You can take a look at the subscriber activity for individual lists in your account to determine if any of them may benefit from the double opt-in process, which can help improve open rates.
+If you have an existing list, go to your list settings to turn on double opt-in.
+Or, if you have multiple lists, you can make global changes on the Opt-In Settings page.
+View subscriber activity for individual lists in your account to determine if any of them may benefit from the double opt-in process, which can help improve open rates.

 - Double opt-in can only be enabled for MailChimp signup forms.
 If you need help with a form integration or the API, contact your developer, or hire a MailChimp Expert.

 - If your primary contact address is in the EU, some of your lists may already use double opt-in.
-If you prefer to use single opt-in, you can make that change in each list's settings or on the Signup Preferences page.
+If you prefer to use single opt-in, you can make that change in each list's settings or on the Opt-In Settings page.

 Customize the Double Opt-In Process

 You can customize your double opt-in process in the Forms and response emails section of MailChimp's Form Builder.